MUNsdh/readthedocs/docs/source/Stock Setup.rst

 -------------

 The first step in stock preparation is decding how to hold your work piece in the vise.

 There are multiple ways that the vise can hold your stock piece however, depending on the cuts that will be made, one setup may be favoured over another.
 This step must be decided **before** you prepare your stock because different holdings will require different stock measurements.
+For example three common types are bottom hold, tabs, and fixturing.

 Additionally, adding additional material to your stock should be done in CAM so that when you print your setup sheet, the stock measurements will be exactly what you need.

 For the part used in this specific tutorial, we will be using a bottom hold.
 For this holding setup, the additional stock will need to be added